emil-ep/xpense-tracker/README.md

 2. Update the Environment variables (Spring datasource) with the new details

 ### Flyway
 We are using Flyway for the database migration.
-Flyway dependency is added in the pom.xml and also the plugin is configured for running this using maven
-If there is a need to update the database schema, then add a new migration file `V{version_number}__{description}.sql` and then execute
+You can install flyway CLI using `brew install flyway` If there is a need to update the database schema, then add a new migration file `V{version_number}__{description}.sql` and then execute go to the directory `db-migrations` and execute `flyway repair migrate -configFiles=./dev/dev.conf -locations=filesystem:./`
-`mvn flyway:migrate`

-In a server, follow the below process
-1. Install flyway on your machine using the command `brew install flyway`
-2. Access the conf file `flyway.toml` and update the datasource url, username and password.
-Also provide the filepath
-2. Execute the command `flyway -url=jdbc:postgresql://localhost:5432/xpense_tracker -user=xpense_admin -password=xpenseTracker1234 baseline`